AusClimateService/npcp/reports/phase1/phase1_report.md

 annual timeseries with ("multi-annual variability") and without ("interannual variability") a 5-year running mean applied, GCM biases are a similiar magnitude for the historical and cross validation tasks.
 These biases are not appreciably modified by dynamical downscaling, univariate or multivariate bias correction (e.g. Figure 5.2.1).
-(With the exception of the MRNBC method, which shows such large biases that there might be something wrong with the data provided for that method.)
 The bias between the training and assessment periods in the AGCD data is reflected in the QDC biases (given that QDC perturbs observations as opposed to model data), which are slighly larger than the bias correction methods in this case.